dnnsharp/sharp-scheduler-guide/imap.md

 * **Filter E-mail by sender** - where a simple email address can be appended.
 The below Use Regex option enabled will parse the email senders according to the set Regex expression.

-* **Filter E-mail by Cc - **where a simple email address can be appended.
+* **Filter E-mail by Cc **-** **where a simple email address can be appended.
 The below Use Regex option enabled will parse the email cc recipients according to the set Regex expression.

-* **Filter E-mail by Bcc - **where a simple email address can be appended.
+* **Filter E-mail by Bcc** - where a simple email address can be appended.
 The below Use Regex option enabled will parse the email cc recipients according to the set Regex expression.

-* **Filter E-mail by body - **
+* **Filter E-mail by body **-** **where a simple plain text can be appended.The below Use Regex option enabled will parse the email body according to the set Regex expression.

-* **Filter E-mail by attachments**
+* **Filter E-mail by attachments **- choose one of the following options:

-* **Custom Headers Filters**
+  * Has attachements

+  * Doesn't have attachements

+* **Custom Headers Filters - **If your emails have other headers than the ones above, add custom Header and Filter.